Connect with others who understand.

 • Herpes virus

 An infection in your mouth may feel or look similar to other side effects of gum disease or mouth sores.
-You may have additional oral symptoms, such as:
+Additional oral symptoms may include:

 • Burning pain